trentlarson/endorser-mobile/README.md

     ...
 361x642 or 400x712 ...
 1242x2208
   - Add screenshots to version control.
 - android
+  - In node_modules/@veramo/data-store, all Entity() calls need the name inside.
   - In the android folder, put pc-api-7249509642322112640-286-534d849dfda0.json
   - In the android/app folder, put google-comm-endo-upload-key.keystore
   - In android/app/build.gradle, update versionName (to match version in package.json) & versionCode (with build number)